-2.3.1.1 PBODB170 initialization file
+2.3.1.1 PBODB190 initialization file

-PBODB170.INI is installed in the Appeon\Shared\PowerBuilder directory.
-The first time the user opens PowerBuilder, the file is copied to AppData\Local\Appeon\PowerBuilder 17.0 in the user's profile folder (for example, under C:\users\<username>).
+PBODB190.ini is installed in the %Appeon%\Shared\PowerBuilder or %Appeon% \Shared\PowerBuilder\x64 directory.
+The first time the user opens PowerBuilder, the file is copied to the initialization path (specified in the PowerBuilder IDE: Tools | System Options dialog box) which is by default AppData\Local\Appeon\PowerBuilder 19.0 in the user's profile folder (for example, under C:\users\<username>).
 This copy is used when running PowerBuilder.
-PowerBuilder uses PBODB170.INI to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
+PowerBuilder uses PBODB190.ini to maintain access to extended functionality in the back-end DBMS, for which ODBC does not provide an API call.
 Examples of extended functionality are SQL syntax or DBMS-specific function calls.

-In most cases, you do not need to edit PBODB170.INI.
-In certain situations, however, you might need to add functions to PBODB170.INI for your back-end DBMS.
+In most cases, you do not need to edit PBODB190.ini.
+In certain situations, however, you might need to add functions to PBODB190.ini for your back-end DBMS.
 Be sure to edit the copy in your user profile folder, not the original copy.

-For instructions, see Adding Functions to the PBODB170 Initialization File
+For instructions, see Adding Functions to the PBODB190 Initialization File